upthebuzzard/upthebuzzard.github.io/_games/boulesless.md

 First establish your field of play, and agree what is in and out of bounds.
 For example, keeping clear of the windows and flower beds, flower pots, pets, etc.

 Next, each player selects their weapons.
 Or rather, the two non-boules they are going to throw in the first round as boule alternatives.
 These non-boules can be anything that is even vaguely throwable, ranging from bottle caps to pine cones to footballs to tennis rackets, shoes or twigs.
+To adhere to the spirit of game, it is essential that these non-boules are 'found' objects, located in the field of play at the time of the game.
 To make the game interesting it helps to have a set of non-boules with a wide range of characteristics, and for none of them to be actual boules.

 Find a visible and easily throwable thing to act as the jack or the target.
 A golf ball is good, as is an old cereal box.